archisman-panigrahi/screen-orientation-manager/README.md

 # <img src="screen-orientation-manager.svg" align="left" width="128" height="128">

-## Screen Orientation Manager for touchscreen tablets and hybrid laptops running GNU/Linux with X11
+## Screen Orientation Manager for touchscreen tablets and convertible laptops running GNU/Linux with X11

-You can use this app to easily rotate the touchsceen input, display orientation, touchpad and stylus input in one go.
+You can use this app to easily rotate the touchscreen input, display orientation, touchpad and stylus input in one go.

 ### Why?